Solar Power Guides & Rankings Canada 2021

 Insights:

 • Incentives continue to fluctuate across the country.
-In 2019-2020, provincial incentives programs were eliminated (Alberta, Saskatchewan), reduced (Nova Scotia), and newly formed (PEI).
-However, since 2020 – provincial incentives have remained the same.
+Since 2019, several provincial incentives programs have been eliminated (Alberta, Saskatchewan, Quebec), reduced (Nova Scotia), or newly formed (PEI, Manitoba).

 • Prince Edward Island currently has the largest solar rebate program – equal to $1.00/Watt.

 • Incentives in the Northwest Territories are only accessible to off-grid and non-hydro communities.
-And in the Yukon, incentives are only available to off-grid communities.
+In the Yukon, incentives are only available to off-grid communities.

 Do you live in Alberta, BC, Ontario, New Brunswick, Nova Scotia, PEI, or Saskatchewan and are interested in going solar?
 Then get a free cost estimate: